 Sounds easy, right?
 Well, in reality, it’s a decision.
-But don’t worry; we designed this article to help you decide which of these three lenses would deliver the kind of result you want.
+But don’t worry; we designed this article to help you decide which of these three lenses would deliver the desired result.
 We highlight which of them is the best lens for portrait pictures.
 Keep reading to get clarity.

 What is the best lens for portrait photography?